Lostock Hall: Industrial mills

 Lostock Hall Spinning company now closed was replaced by a housing estate.

 Tardy Gate Mill on Coote Lane was built in 1908 by the Tardy Gate Manufacturing Company it was bought out and greatly expanded by Thomas Moss & Sons in 1920 and produced calico and linen until its demise in the late 1970s.
 The mill also owned the local cricket pitch and sponsored the cricket team.
 There was also a Ladies' hockey team for many years that was originally made up mainly of workers from the weaving sheds and offices.
 The mill and a moderately large railway repair depot are now gone, with most inhabitants commuting to work, mainly in Preston.
 Tardy Gate Mill was then bought by Mr & Mrs Todd, and now houses Todds Motorhomes & camping accessory shop, a snooker hall, a printing business, a car repair garage, and many other small businesses.

 Education

 Schools

 There are four schools in Lostock Hall.
 Lostock Hall Academy, located on Todd Lane North, is the local secondary school.
-Lostock Hall Community Primary School is situated on Linden Drive, and covers Key Stage 1 and 2 curriculum.
+Lostock Hall Community Primary School is situated on Linden Drive, and covers Key Stage 1 and Key Stage 2 curriculum.
 Our Lady And St Gerard's Roman Catholic Primary School is situated on Lourdes Avenue, and covers curriculum for Early Years Foundation Stage, Key Stage 1 and Key Stage 2.
 Moor Hey School is a special school.